slowernews/wisdom-tldr/chapters/chapter_3_action.md

 What’s your advantage: informational, analytical, or behavioral?

-- not playing your hand but playing your opponent.'*
+- not playing your hand but playing your opponent.

 “A world constructed from the familiar is the world in which there's nothing to learn.”
 In shaping what we see, filter bubbles show us a distorted map and not the terrain